deltachat/deltachat-android/CONTRIBUTING.md

 The [README](./README.md) explains in detail how to set up the build environment.
 Please follow all steps precisely.
-If you still run into troubles, ask on of the [cummunication channels](https://delta.chat/en/contribute) for help.
+If you run into troubles,
+ask on of the [cummunication channels](https://delta.chat/en/contribute) for help.

-If you want to contribute code,
+To contribute code,
 [open a Pull Request](https://github.com/deltachat/deltachat-android/pulls).

 If you have write access to the repository,